arcus/Arcus_Labs_Orientation/arcus_orientation.md

 - How to analyze your data in R or python
 - How to use Jupyter notebooks or R-markdown notebooks to document your analysis code
 - How to use version control on your lab files
-- Explanations of **why** you would want to do any of the above rather than using more traditional tools like Excel, SAS, or Stata
+- Explanations of **why** you would want to do any of the above rather than using tools like Excel, SAS, or Stata

 These topics (and more!) are part of the more extended overview (especially "[New to data science?](new-to-data-science)"), which will be especially useful to researchers coming to Arcus without previous experience in data science.